 Healthcare is provided in a variety of settings, from a person’s home to outpatient clinics, to the hospital.
 While the settings and specific design elements may differ across the continuum of care, the objectives of safety, efficiency, satisfaction, and high quality care remain constant.
 This set of interactive diagrams provides a link between the evidence base, design strategies, and desired outcomes – in a visually intuitive and actionable format.

-Medical-surgical patient rooms constitute a significant component of a hospital building project, with a large body of research evidence and best practice knowledge for designers to draw upon in order to create a best design that successfully addresses unique issues in the design of each project.
+This set of interactive diagrams include three specific room types: (1) medical-surgical; (2) intensive care unit; and (3) maternity care patient rooms.
+Diagrams include a large body of research evidence and best practice knowledge for designers to draw upon to create a best design that successfully addresses unique issues in the design of each project.